mattboran/CudaRT/README.md

 				note: the available files are in CudaRT/meshes/ so this path should take the form '../meshes/<file>`

-				default '../meshes/cornell.obj' - 36 triangles

-				'../meshes/cornellDonut.obj' - 836 triangles

-				'../meshes/monkeyBox.obj' - 3972 triangles

-				'../meshes/dragonBox.obj' - 100012 triangles

-`-b`:  	 			this flag tells the engine whether or not to use
+`-c`:  	 			this flag tells the engine whether or not to use
-				the bounding volume heirarchy acceleration structure
+				camera information stored at '../settings/camera.json'
 				during ray-scene traversal

 `-s <samples per pixel>`:	number of samples per pixel.
 Default = 10.